-Belgian Street Artist Jaune's stencil work on Brick Lane, London
+Belgian Street Artist Jaune's London Street Art

 We were first introduced to the work of Belgian street artist and urban interventionist, Jonathan Pauwels aka Juane on a visit to the first edition of contemporary art festival The Crystal Ship in Oostende, Belgium back in 2016.